za3k/za3k.com/archive/invincible.md

 | 5    | break room of      | a well-marked | office      |
 | 6    | portal in          | a spooky      | forest      |

-Decide why you want the heroes to kill you, or roll randomly for them.
+Decide why you want the heroes to defeat you, or roll randomly for your goal.
+Keep your goal secret until you're defeated.
 "I sure hope no one defeats me, or I'd ..." (roll once per column).
-Keep your goal secret until you're defeated.

 | d6   | Villain Goal                                                   |
 |------|----------------------------------------------------------------|